joelcoxokc/generator-soa/readme.md

 > Yeoman generator for creating Service Oriented Applications using a multitude of technologies!!

-The of a generator for service oriented architecture (SOA), is to help teams immediatly set up their environment.
+The purpose of a generator for service oriented architecture (SOA), is to help teams immediatly set up their environment.
 Currently you are able to generator multiple servers by running yo soa:server [name], Which will generate a server in the servers/ directory. it will alos generate and angular.factory(), that makes the connection.

 ## Coming Soon
 * initialize a git repository every time a client or server is made